 Select File > New (or Ctrl-N).
 Make sure the Part and Solid radio buttons are selected.
 Deselect the Use Default Template box, and enter a name mytemplate.
 Select OK and in the next window, select the mmNs_part_solid template.
 Notice that it has two parameters (MODELED_BY and DESCRIPTION).
+Fill in the MODELED_BY parameter with your name or initials.
 Select OK.